Trainings

 (30-hour adult training program)

-The aim of this training is to equip participants with a repertoire of games and confident skills in teaching rules and facilitating gameplay.
-Participants learn a pedagogically structured program and acquire the competencies needed for planning such activities.
-Experiencing and learning the games firsthand is essential for designing and leading board game-based educational sessions.
-By the end of the training, participants understand the positive educational impact of board games and can use them intentionally to achieve their pedagogical goals.
+This training program equips participants with a broad repertoire of games, as well as the knowledge and confidence needed to teach rules and facilitate gameplay effectively.
+Participants are introduced to a structured program designed around clear pedagogical goals, and develop the competencies required for planning game-based learning activities.
+Through playing and learning a variety of games, they gain first-hand experience of the learning process, which is essential for designing and leading board game–based educational sessions.
+By the end of the training, participants develop a clear understanding of the educational value of board games and are able to use them intentionally to achieve their own pedagogical objectives.

 Addressing Educational Disadvantage in Community Programs